microsoft/aed-rust-learn-content/modules-packages-crates/includes/1-understand-concepts-behind-code-organization.md

     │  └── lib.rs
     └── Cargo.toml

-When you tell Cargo to complie this crate, you'll get a library file called `libmy_library.rlib` that can be published and linked to other projects.
+When you tell Cargo to compile this crate, you'll get a library file called `libmy_library.rlib` that can be published and linked to other projects.

 ## Modules